 Madrid has welcomed street food with open arms.
 There are no longer music festivals, flea markets, or simply meeting friends for a beer without lots of culinary options. *Also you can enjoy in one of the best rooftop bars in Madrid.

-WARNING: high levels of foodporn!
+WARNING: High levels of foodporn!

 And in this context, we’ll get to what really interests us.
 Which street food establishments are making it big in Madrid?
 The options are infinite and the cuisines are endless.
 That’s why the opinions of diners like you rule: Thanks, TripAdvisor!

-– 154 Ruiz: The most misfit establishment in Malasaña.
+154 Ruiz: The most misfit establishment in Malasaña.
 The power of the flavor and the love for spice are the main themes of this restaurant.
 Its influences are extremely varied—from tacos to Korean kimchi.
 For only the bravest, they’ve got the spicy challenge: if you can handle three dishes…you get the prize!

 Credit: @Kitchen 154

-–Tasty Poke Bar: Modern food fashion has made its way into Madrid (as if it could be otherwise).
+Tasty Poke Bar: Modern food fashion has made its way into Madrid (as if it could be otherwise).
 This dish, which comes from Hawaiian culture, offers as many variations as our minds (and stomachs) are capable of creating.
 Healthy, original, and rich, it has all the makings of a winning option.

-–Medri Mundo tiramisú: Pastries have also entered the streets with force.
+Medri, El Mundo tiramisú: Pastries have also entered the streets with force.
 If your passion is this old Italian friend, you can’t afford to miss this stop.